 And lastly, we found material relating to the poignant aftermath of war, such as the design and manufacture of the wooden honour rolls located in many places across Australia, including The Mint, where the names of employees of the Royal Mint who served in World War I are displayed (including some who died).
 Photographs of grave markers and other mementos of fallen soldiers sent to grieving families show us how the material commemoration of the war dead began during the war and continued beyond the end of the conflict itself.
 One particularly moving story of a mother and her three soldier sons, one of whom did not return, comes from Susannah Place in The Rocks.

-The site comprises more than a dozen long-form stories (900-1500 words each, with multiple images) supported by more than 30 short-form stories (c400 words each) attached to a single image.
-More material will be added to the site in coming months – around another 9000 words.
+The site comprises 15 long-form stories (1000-1800 words each, with multiple images) supported by nearly 40 short-form stories (c400 words each) attached to a single image.

 We arrived at a structure that could accommodate all of these different stories, grouping them into four themes: